pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~$

-Now it's time to install / setup our app.
-I followed Digital Ocean's [How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04) which shows you how to install Django within a virtual environment. _Namespaces are one honking great idea -- let's do more of those!_ - so yes that seems the way to go.
-What follows is mostly the same as the article, just how I did it.
-The only challenge was `gunicorn` and environment variables which we will see towards the end ...
+Next I followed Digital Ocean's useful: [How To Set Up Django with Postgres, Nginx, and Gunicorn on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04)

+This guide shows you how to install Django within a virtual environment which I think is the best way to go, _Namespaces are one honking great idea -- let's do more of those!_

+What follows is mostly the same as the steps outlined in this guide, but through the lens of me doing it for our app.

+### Python 3

+First we need to install the following packages, upgrade `pip` and grab `virtualenv`:

 	sudo apt update
-	sudo apt install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx curl
+	sudo apt install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx curl sudo -H pip3 install --upgrade pip
+	sudo -H pip3 install virtualenv

 ### Database